bondy-io/bondy/apps/bondy_broker_bridge/doc/bondy_broker_bridge_manager.md

-This module provides event bridging functionality, allowing a supervised process (implemented via bondy_subscriber) to subscribe to WAMP events and to process and or forward those events to an external system, e.g.
+This module provides event bridging functionality, allowing a supervised process (implemented via bondy_subscriber) to subscribe to WAMP events and process and/or forward those events to an external system, e.g.

 __Behaviours:__ [`gen_server`](gen_server.md).